Top 5 tips to retire early

 Saving money where you can on bills, transport, and other outgoings can help to grow your retirement pot quickly and without too much skin off your nose.
 Ask yourself whether you really need that magazine subscription or streaming service.
 Can you find a better deal on your phone or energy contract?
 The answer is often yes.

-4. Take advantage of saving opportunities
+4. Take advantage of savings opportunities

 5. Decide what your goals are